The Modern B2C Growth Stack for High Consideration Businesses

 When consumers transitioned from buying everyday products online to everything online, including high consideration consumer services like insurance, healthcare and home services, the eCommerce playbook was no longer sufficient to meet the customer’s buying needs in these categories.
 The buying dimensions in High Consideration B2C are the exact opposite of retail and the decision frictions in the purchasing process are much greater, so why would one-click checkout work?

-My co-founder’s Forbes article Insight The Race to Bring High Consideration Industries Online – And the Importance of B2C Sales articulates how exactly the playbook needs to change for selling these services.
+My co-founder’s Forbes article Inside The Race to Bring High Consideration Industries Online – And the Importance of B2C Sales articulates how exactly the playbook needs to change for selling these services.

 If the playbook for selling these high consideration services is different from retail, then likewise, the underlying growth stack must change.
 The modern B2C growth stack of Shopify + Klaviyo + Gladly is great for high volume, transactional eCommerce, where discount-focused nudges over email and text are sufficient to remind the buyer to purchase that new fall jacket, and async inbound customer support over email or chat can bridge the minor gaps or flaws in your self-serve digital flows.